 You can do a classic tour in common with other people, I have, to date, had the right to 2 different circuits.
 The first one left towards the northern part of the floating market, with a stop to enjoy a corner with typical dwellings, along the paths laid out along the canals.

-The second was a loop going to the canals south of the market.
-This included a stop at another small floating market (20 min), located at a temple, as well as a stop at a orchid farm (20 min also).
+The second tour made a loop heading towards the canals south of the market.
+This included a stop at another small floating market (20 min), located within the grounds of a temple, Wat Saphan, as well as a stop in a orchid farm (20 min also).

-It is also possible to rent the services of a private boat, with the possibility of extending or shortening the trip according to your needs, in this case, you must count 800 baht / hour for the entire boat (which can hold up to 12 people in general).
-In this case, you need to go to the southern part of the market (see the map at the bottom of the article).
+It is also possible to rent the services of a private boat, with the possibility of extending or shortening the trip according to your needs, in this case, you must count 800 baht / hour for the entire boat (which can generally hold up to 12 people).
+You will find a dock for this on the southern part of the market (see the map at the bottom of the article).

 Option 2: Rowing boat